vsramalwan/sample-monorepo/README.md

     * To generate stories for all components in library run `pnpm create-stories`

 #### Nx project structure explained
 - /apps: Main entry point for the app.
-Keep it light-weight
+Must be light-weight!
-- /libs: all heavy-lifting done here
+- /libs: All heavy-lifting done here.
-- /tools: database scripts or deploy scripts and some Nx schematics
+- /tools: Database scripts/deploy scripts and Nx schematics.
-- auto-generated prettier, eslint, jest and tsconfig which could be customised in their respective directories by individual apps/libs.
+- Auto-generated prettier, eslint, jest and tsconfig for the workspace.
+Could be customised in respective directories of apps/libs.
-- nx.json and workspace.json stores information related to all projects.
+- nx.json and workspace.json: Meta information related to all projects in the workspace.

 -----------------------------------------------------------------------------------------